Grillbob/LIU-TDP003/README.md

 ## 1. Setup your env
-> To not polute our system-wide env with this python trash we're using venv.
+> To not pollute our system-wide env with this Python deps we're using venv.
-> TODO: We should probably even use a `.devcontainer` or a pure docker just to keep python as far away from the bare-metal as possible.

 ```bash
 # Debian/Alpine instructions.